 Under Budget 2018, the Finance Minister, Shri Arun Jaitley, removed the exemption under Section 10(38).
-He also introduced a new Section 112A with a 10% tax on LTCG in excess of INR 1 lac in the case of a capital asset on which STT is paid.
+He also introduced a new Section 112A with a 10% tax on LTCG in excess of INR 1 lac in the case of a long term capital asset on which STT is paid.
 The new Section 112A was applicable from FY 2018-19 (AY 2019-20).

 Controversy surrounding Section 10(38) & it’s removal